 “This effort will help us tell a more complete and accurate story of the University of Virginia,” Ryan said.
 “It aligns with and supports our mission as an institution of education, and I believe it will give people another way to engage with UVA’s history and to explore its richness and its complexities.
 I’m grateful for the work of the Naming and Memorials Committee and for the support of the Board of Visitors.”

-The committee said it applauds plans to add select markers to commemorate the Black Bus Stop, the Ginger Scott Case and the Coat and Tie Rebellion, for example, but believes that the number of statues and memorials on Grounds doesn’t make markers a practical tool for the depth of contextualization the committee envisions.
+The committee said it applauds plans to add select markers to commemorate the Black Bus Stop, the Ginger Scott Case and the Coat and Tie Rebellion, for example, but believes that the number of statues and memorials on Grounds makes markers an impractical tool for the depth of contextualization the committee envisions.

 The committee’s recommendation states that the “overriding purpose of contextualization should be to provide an ever-contemporary and robust context to our environment, not to suggest a particular perspective, but to afford a balanced and fulsome experience, enabling all who visit our Grounds to develop their own informed perspective.”